Dhairyasummi/Calculator-HTML-CSS-JS-/README.md

 ## Usage
 1. Clone the repository to your local machine.
-2. Open the `index.html` file in your preferred web browser.
+2. Open the `Calculator.html` file in your preferred web browser.
 3. Start performing calculations with the simple and functional calculator.

 ## Code Structure
 The project consists of three main files:
-- `index.html`: Contains the HTML structure of the calculator.
+- `Calculator.html`: Contains the HTML structure of the calculator.
-- `styles.css`: Defines the styling for the calculator interface.
+- `Calculator.css`: Defines the styling for the calculator interface.
-- `script.js`: Implements the calculator functionality using JavaScript.
+- `Calculator.js`: Implements the calculator functionality using JavaScript.

 Feel free to explore the code to understand the implementation details.
 Any feedback or contributions are welcome!